pohjus/docs-install-development-tools/best-practices-for-asking-questions.md

 - [ ] Did I explain what I'm trying to do?
 - [ ] Did I include error messages and commands?
 - [ ] Did I link to my code or GitHub repo?
+- [ ] Did I link to the assignment?
 - [ ] Did I show what I've tried already?
 - [ ] Did I format everything clearly using code blocks?
 - [ ] Did I include commands how to reproduce the error?